 Differential diagnosisThis section has been translated automatically.

-- With lymphadenopathy and leukocytosis, a myeloproliferative disease must also be considered
+In case of lymphadenopathy and leukocytosis, myeloproliferative disease must also be considered.

 Complication(s)This section has been translated automatically.